joshgerdes/jekyll-uno/_drafts/always-on-vpn-error-809-the-network-connection-between-your-computer-and-the-vpn-server-could-not-be-established.md

 ### Enable TLS 1.1

-Although this wasn't my initial fix, I had a Microsoft Support call opened regarding this issue, after analysing the logs they recommended enabling TLS 1.0 _(which was disabled by default on a Windows Server 2019 server)_.
+Although this wasn't my initial fix, I had a Microsoft Support call opened regarding this issue; after analysing the logs, they recommended enabling TLS 1.0 _(which was disabled by default on a Windows Server 2019 server)_.
 I would only do this as a last resort - if required.

-Run the PowerShell script below (as Administrator) to Enable, then you can always rerun the Disable script to remove the changes.
+Run the PowerShell script below (as Administrator) to Enable; you can always rerun the Disable script to remove the changes.

 #### Enable TLS 1.1